snoyberg/posa-chapter/warp.md

 The x-axis is the number of workers and the y-axis gives throughput, measured in requests per second.

+- mighty 2.8.4 w/ parallel IO manager: compiled with GHC 7.7.20130504.
+  It uses only one worker and the number of cores to be used was specified by GHC runtime option(`+RTS -N<x>`).

+- mighty 2.8.4 worker: compiled with GHC 7.6.3.

 ## Key ideas

 There are four key ideas to implement high-performance servers in Haskell: